 Appearance and Flavour

 Pecorino Toscano PDO has a cylindrical shape, flat surfaces, with a slightly convex edge.
 The diameter ranges from 15 to 22 cm and the weight can varying from 0.75 to 3.50 kg.
 It is characterised by a yellow rind, the tone of which depends on the treatments carried out.
-The cheese is compact, soft on cutting and white in colour, slightly straw coloured for the Fresh typology, tender on cutting and with the possible presence of minute eyes, which are not evenly distributed in the Mature cheese.
+The cheese is compact, soft on cutting and white in colour, slightly straw coloured for the Soft typology, tender on cutting and with the possible presence of minute eyes, which are not evenly distributed in the Mature cheese.
 It has a fragrant and pronounced flavour, depending on the production methods.

 It is said that the breeding of sheep in Tuscany dates back as far as the Etruscan period, but the first historical references to Pecorino Toscano PDO are from the Roman period.
 In the XV century it was known by the name of cacio marzolino (March cheese) because production began in March and continued throughout the Spring.
 This cheese has been produced according to specific guidelines since the XIX century.

 Pecorino Toscano PDO is best conserved in a cool, dry place.
 It is preferable not to put it in the fridge, but if so, it should be placed in the least cold compartment and wrapped in a slightly damp cotton cloth.
 This product can be used as a table cheese or for grating, depending on how mature it is.
 It is excellent for grating on Tuscan Ribollita soup, pasta dishes, or to add flavour to meat-based dishes.
-Fresh or mature, it pairs well with fresh seasonal vegetables or fruit, jam and honey.
+Whether Soft or Mature, it pairs well with fresh seasonal vegetables or fruit, jam and honey.
 Pecorino Toscano PDO goes well with white or red wines depending on its age.